-The 26th annual IEEE International Conference on High Performance Computing, Data, and Analytics (HiPC 2019) will be held in Hyderabad, India, December 17-20, 2019.
+The 29th annual IEEE International Conference on High Performance Computing, Data, and Analytics (HiPC 2022) will during December 18-21, 2022.
 Complementing the main technical program, HiPC workshops serve to broaden the technical scope of the conference in emerging areas of high performance computing, networking, data analytics, and their applications.

-Held on the first day of the conference, HiPC workshops will typically be half-day events although proposals for full-day workshops will also be considered.
-The papers accepted for presentation at the HiPC 2019 workshops will be included in the workshops volume of the conference proceedings with a separate ISBN (HiPCW 2019) and will be distributed online.
+Held on the first day of the conference, HiPC workshops will typically be half-day events (3-3.5 hours) although proposals for full-day (6-7 hours) workshops will also be considered.
+Workshops should have contributed papers in their program, and can have invited talks, poster sessions, and panel discussions as part of their technical program.
+Workshop organizers are responsible for preparing the call for papers to their workshops and also peer-review all submissions in accordance with the conference and IEEE guidelines.
+Papers accepted for presentation at the HiPC 2022 workshops will be included in the workshops volume of the conference proceedings with a separate ISBN (HiPCW 2022) and will be distributed online; unless the workshop organizers want it otherwise.
 Post-conference, papers presented at the conference and eligible for inclusion will be made available to the IEEE Xplore Digital Library.

 Deadlines and Important Dates

 |Workshop proposal notifications||July 15, 2022|

 |Workshop website and call for papers||August 1, 2022|

 Workshop organizers should further note the following deadlines for their workshop organization to coordinate the proceedings of the main conference: